apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1.md

 ## FAQ

 Refer to the [FAQ](./../faq.md) to address common questions and issues that may arise when upgrading KubeBlocks.
-If your question isn't covered, you can [submit an issue](https://github.com/apecloud/kubeblocks/issues/new/choose) or [start a discussion](https://github.com/apecloud/kubeblocks/discussions) on upgrading in GitHub.
+If your question isn't covered, you can [submit an issue](https://github.com/apecloud/kubeblocks/issues/new/choose) or [start a discussion](https://github.com/apecloud/kubeblocks/discussions) on upgrading on GitHub.